 - Follow these instructions for activating a new device.
 If you need a new SIM card, you can order one online and pick it up in store.

 - If you’re switching service and bringing your own device, you may be eligible for a rebate.

 Verizon and IMEI numbers.

 Rather than taking the risk of purchasing a phone with a blocked or blacklisted IMEI, log onto Verizon to see Certified Pre-Owned (CPO) wireless devices.
-Pre-owned devices from Apple, Samsung and others are sold with a 90-day limited warranty and are eligible for Total Mobile Protection.
+Pre-owned devices from Apple, Samsung and others are eligible for Total Mobile Protection.
 Each phone’s condition is carefully noted before it is sold.

 Get the most from your pre-owned device.